Common Mistakes When Starting in Front-End Development: How to Avoid Them and Improve Your Code

 Lesson:

-Optimizing images and resources is essential to improve the user experience, especially in projects with high visual content.
+Optimizing images and resources is essential to improve user experience, especially in projects with high visual content.

 5. Errors in dynamic routes